vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-pci-dss-compliance.md

 ## Self-Assessment Questionnaire (SAQ)

 The [Self-Assessment Questionnaire](https://www.pcisecuritystandards.org/pci_security/completing_self_assessment) (SAQ) is a list of “yes or no” questions designed to help service providers or merchants report the results of their PCI DSS self-assessment.
-[block:callout]
-{
-  "type": "danger",
-  "body": "The SAQ (Self-Assessment Questionnaire) is not accepted in the VTEX integration process."
+>❗ The SAQ (Self-Assessment Questionnaire) is not accepted in the VTEX integration process.
-}
-[/block]

 ## Attestation of Compliance for Onsite Assessments (AOC)